Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

-On Monday, Spencer Torkelson (.405 on-base percentage in past 10 games, 89 points above season-long percentage) and the Detroit Tigers face the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.381 on-base percentage in past 10 games, 65 points above season-long percentage), battle starting pitcher Michael King and the New York Yankees at Comerica Park, Tuesday at 6:40 PM ET.

 Spencer Torkelson Game Info & Props vs. the Yankees